alipay/PainlessInferenceAcceleration/flood/README.md

 [//]: # (</div>)

 Additionally, we have developed an attention kernel, termed SegmentAttention, to function with the segmentable kvcache.
 Flood currently supports a range of features, including:
-- Chunk pre-fill capabilities
+- Chunk prefill
 - Quantization techniques utilizing FP8 and INT8 formats
+- Inference of multi-modal models
 - Stream-based inference
 - PPL (Perplexity) evaluation
-- Inference of multi-modal models
 - Sampling methods
 - Multi-node inference(experimental)